trilobiet/oapenmemotaskrunner/README.md

 ### SQL restrictions

 The Task runner poses no restrictions on what SQL queries can do, and thus, for safety, restrictions must be defined in the database.
-In order to avoid unwanted deletes or updates, database access should be allowed only to a user with `read` but not `write` permissions.
+In order to avoid unwanted deletes or updates, database access should be allowed only to a user with `read` but not `write` permissions (`oapen_library_pyscript`).

 ### Installing of extra Python packages